 You and your child have the same legal rights no matter how the accident happened:

-- If your teen was driving, we can launch our own investigation to see what really happened—and whether the other driver was distracted
+- If your teen was driving, we will launch our own investigation to see what really happened and whether the other driver was distracted.

 Talk to a Los Angeles Distracted Driving Accident Lawyer for Free

 Don’t try to face the insurance company alone.
-The Simmrin Law Group can help you fight your claim and win the largest amount possible—and we charge NOTHING unless we win you money.
-Let us give you a FREE consultation and help you get started.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+The Simmrin Law Group can help you fight your claim and win the largest amount possible.
+We will do whatever we can to ensure you get the compensation you deserve.